awsdocs/aws-greengrass-developer-guide/doc_source/raspberrypi-gpio-connector.md

 ## Input Data<a name="raspberrypi-gpio-connector-data-input"></a>

 This connector accepts read or write requests for GPIO pins on two MQTT topics\.
-Input messages must be in JSON format\.
 + Read requests on the `gpio/+/+/read` topic\.
 + Write requests on the `gpio/+/+/write` topic\.